 Each day has its own registration fee.
-Items included in the registration fee are snacks, entertainment, an education program, shuttle transportation and three meals for the day you are registered.
-Camping is included for the night before you join the trip (so you can wake up ready to go!) and/or the night after you paddle.
+Items included in the registration fee are snacks, an education program, shuttle transportation and a light breakfast and catered lunch for the days you are registered.
 See registration fees for each day below:

 I am only free one of the days...can I still go?

 Of course!
 The Lehigh River Sojourn is three days long but participants are welcomed for as many days as you can make it – one, two or three!
 Be adventurous and join our through-trippers who sojourn all three days!

 What do I do with my car all day long?